katherineanne/introductionto123ddesign/Introduction to 123D Design.md

 ![image alt text](patternmirror2.png)

 You can also pattern along a path.
 I used the rectangle sketch as my path.
-I used the yellow arrow to drag the pattern of cubes along the rectagular path
+I used the yellow arrow to drag the pattern of cubes along the rectagular path.

 ![image alt text](patternpath.png)